Microbial toxin: Lipopolysaccharides (LPS)

+BMAA

+β-Methylamino-L-alanine (BMAA) is a neurotoxin produced by cyanobacteria that live in the roots of cycads.
+BMAA may be present in starch made from the stems and/or seeds of cycads (such as Florida arrowroot flour) that has not been sufficiently washed, or in meat from animals that have eaten cycads.

 Detection methods in fresh water environments

 The most prominent natural toxin groups that exist in aquatic environments are mycotoxins, algal toxins, bacterial toxins, and plant toxins (8).
 These marine biotoxins are dangerous to human health and have been widely studied due to their high potential to bioaccumulate in edible parts of seafood.

 Autotrophic bacteria and algae are unrelated organisms; however, in aquatic environments, they are both primary producers.
 Cyanobacteria are an important autotrophic bacteria in the water food web.
-Explosions of cyanobacteria known as algal blooms can produce toxins harmful to both the ecosystem and human health.
+Explosions of cyanobacteria known as algal blooms can produce cyanotoxins harmful to both the ecosystem and human health.
 These harmful algal blooms are more likely to be produced at a dangerous amount when there is an excess of nutrients, the temperature is 20 °C, there is more light, and calmer waters.
 Eutrophication and other contamination can lead to an environment that promotes cyanobacteria blooms.
 Processes that promote an excess of nutrients, and human activities, such as agricultural runoff and sewage overflows, are primarily responsible.
 Other factors include algal species and grazers being in higher concentrations, allowing for an abundance of cyanobacterial organisms that are associated with the production of toxins.
 Detection of the extent of an algal bloom begins by taking samples of water at various depths and locations in the bloom.